AnwarKalonov/Natural/README.md

 Natural is a development environment designed to combine human intent with structured code, allowing users to build and collaborate more efficiently without losing control over their projects.

+## Reminder
+ Natural is not perfect.
+It is still under development, and backend glitches are not flawless